History of Batak

 But the inscription dated 1208 found in Portibi and read by Professor Nilakantisari (an archaeologist from Madras, India) explains that in 1024 the Cola Kingdom of India attacked Kingdom of Srivijaya of Indonesia and took over the area of Barus, a port city about 120 kilometers (75 mi) west of Lake Toba.

 Si Raja Batak lived around 1200 (beginning of the 13th century.)

-From the above findings, later historians have concluded that the ancestor of Si Raja Batak is most likely an official or a warrior from the Kingdom of Srivijaya, who was based in Barus.
-This conclusion is based on the fact that the kingdom (based in Palembang) controlled the entire archipelago of Indonesia in the 12th century.
+From the above findings, later historians have concluded that the ancestor of Si Raja Batak is most likely an official or a warrior from the Kingdom of Srivijaya, who initially stayed in Barus.
+This conclusion comes from the fact that the kingdom (based in Palembang) controlled the entire archipelago of Indonesia in the 12th century.

 As a result of the Cola attacks, the ancestors of Si Raja Batak got pushed down to the area of Portibi, south of Lake Toba.
 From there, it was possible that Si Raja Batak began to take the reins of the war.
-Or it may be that he began elsewhere and expanded his territory later to include the area around Lake Toba, Simalungun, Karo, Dairi to parts of Aceh, then moved his power center to Portibi.
+Or it may be that he started elsewhere and expanded his territory later to include the area around Lake Toba, Simalungun, Karo, Dairi, and parts of Aceh, then moved his power center to Portibi.